1980 San Diego Chargers season: Week 7: vs. New York Giants

 With New York offering little on offense, the Chargers could afford to turn the ball over twice in the first half and still lead 21–0, with Cappelletti, Jefferson and Joiner all scoring.
 Jefferson was left unmarked for his touchdown due to a mix-up in the defensive backfield, while Joiner's touchdown was set up by Edwards' interception and 34-yard return.
 New York's lone touchdown was set up by a special teams error, Partridge mishandling a snap near his goal line; Cappelletti found the end zone again four plays into the Chargers' response.
 New York threatened further points, but Phil Simms fumbled inside the Chargers 10.
-Facing a 2nd and 35 from his own 31 soon afterwards, Fouts converted with a 14-yard pass to Muncie and a 24-yarder to Jefferson.
+Facing a 2nd and 35 from his own 31-yard line soon afterwards, Fouts converted with a 14-yard pass to Muncie and a 24-yarder to Jefferson.
 Floyd scored three plays later when two would-be tacklers collided.
-Muncie's first Chargers touchdown was set up by Laslavic's interception at the New York 21.
+Muncie's first Chargers touchdown was set up by Laslavic's interception at the New York 21-yard line.

 The first four San Diego touchdown drives featured a combined 251 yards passing and only 24 rushing.
 Fouts' 444 yards broke the franchise record for passing yards for the third time that season, and the second week in a row.
 This new record would be tied in 1982 by Fouts but not surpassed until 2010, by Philip Rivers.
-San Diego also boasted three 100-yard receivers for the first time: Joiner, 10 for 107 yards and a touchdown; Jefferson, 5 for 107 yards and a touchdown; Winslow, 6 for 102 yards.
+San Diego also boasted three 100-yard receivers for the first time in team history and just the second time in NFL history: Joiner, 10 for 171 yards and a touchdown; Jefferson, 5 for 107 yards and a touchdown; Winslow, 6 for 102 yards.
 The Chargers outgained New York 567–206.